web-infra-dev/rslib/packages/plugin-dts/README.md

 # Rslib

-Rslib is a library build tool powered by [Rsbuild](https://rsbuild.dev).
+Rslib is a library dev tool powered by [Rsbuild](https://rsbuild.dev).
 It allows library developers to leverage the knowledge and ecosystem of webpack and Rspack.

 ## Documentation